[Ticker] Italy welcoming back EU tourists from February

 By EUobserver

-Italy will remove all Covid-linked restrictions on international visitors from the EU from 1 February, except the requirement to carry a "Green Pass" - a certificate of vaccination, negative test result, or immunity through having had the bug.
+Italy will remove all Covid-linked restrictions on international visitors from the EU from 1 February, except the requirement to carry a "Green Pass" - a certificate of vaccination, negative test result, or immunity through having had the virus.
 Roberto Speranza, the health minister, also gave Italians the go-ahead to travel once again to Cuba, Singapore, Turkey, Thailand (the island of Phuket), Oman, and French Polynesia, Reuters reports.